dbridg15/CMEECoursework/CMEEMiniProject/README.md

 	bash run_MiniProject.sh

-This take approximately 10 minutes to run.
+This take approximately 12 minutes to run (depending on computer speed).
 Once complete the Results directory will populate (see below) and a pdf of the project report will be produced within the CMEEMiniProject directory.

 To run the project with chosen parameters execute each script separately.